 It appealed to the influencers in the personal finance space.

-I noticed that a lot of high-powered financial bloggers were up in arms about inflation:
+I noticed that, at the time, a lot of high-powered financial bloggers were up in arms about inflation:

 So I decided to create an infographic that highlighted the problem they cared so much about.

 And this led to shares and mentions on several authority sites…

 10. Share Videos On LinkedIn

 In fact, a recent study found that the number of people sharing stuff on LinkedIn has increased significantly in 2018:

 That’s great and all.
 But HOW do you use LinkedIn to increase traffic to your website?

 For example, here’s a video I recently posted on LinkedIn: